Lawyer: Job Outlook and Career Overview

 Source: *U.S. Bureau of Labor Statistics

-According to the U.S. Bureau of Labor Statistics (BLS), job opportunities for lawyers are expected to increase by 10% between 2012 and 2022 (www.bls.gov).
-The BLS attributed this growth to a general increase in the demand for legal services.
+According to the U.S. Bureau of Labor Statistics (BLS), job opportunities for lawyers are expected to increase by 6% between 2014 and 2024 (www.bls.gov).
+The BLS attributed this growth to a general increase in the demand for legal services; although, many law firms are cutting down on staff, which is why the increase is only average.

 However, the BLS also reported that, as more college graduates attend law school, the job market is expected to become increasingly competitive.
 Employers may favor attorneys who have specialized in an area related to law, which they can do by completing a specialized Master of Laws (LL.M.) program after earning their first law degree.
 Job prospects may also be better in urban areas.

-As of May 2013, according to the BLS, lawyers earned a median annual salary of $114,300.
-Those working in the offices of physicians earned the highest wages, with an average salary of $235,020 per year.
+As of May 2015, according to the BLS, lawyers earned a median annual salary of $115,820.
+Those working in industrial machinery manufacturing earned the highest wages, with an average salary of $212,060 per year.

 Most practicing lawyers work for law firms, corporate legal departments or government agencies.
 Many specialize in a specific area, such as cyber or corporate law.
 Some lawyers advise clients and represent them in court.
 For example, a criminal attorney may provide a client with legal options, argue on his or her behalf in front of a judge and cross-examine witnesses.